 Here are 10 tips and tricks (and some resources) I found helpful for getting started with R:

-Use RStudio, a separate interface that is installed along with the R that makes R easier to use
+Use RStudio, a separate interface that is installed along with R that makes it easier to use

 Learn the basics with Swirl, a tutorial built into the software

-Work with datasets with Data Analysis with R, Read more ...
+Work with datasets with Data Analysis with R, a Udacity Read more ...

 Here are slides for today’s presentation at #coetc14 on “Building Capacity and Advocating for Changes in Practice with the Technological Pedagogical Content Knowledge Framework”: